-On Zero Forcing Sets and Network Controllability - Computation and Edge Augmentation
+On Zero Forcing Sets and Network Controllability-Computation and Edge Augmentation

-Waseem Abbas, Member, IEEE, Mudassir Shabbir, Yasin Yazıcıoğlu, Member, IEEE, and Xenofon Koutsoukos, Fellow, IEEE
+Waseem Abbas®, Member, IEEE, Mudassir Shabbir®, Yasin Yazıcıoğlu®, Member, IEEE, and Xenofon Koutsoukos®, Fellow, IEEE

-Abstract-This paper studies the problem of computing a minimum zero forcing set (ZFS) in undirected graphs and presents new approaches to reducing the size of the minimum ZFS via edge augmentation.
+Abstract-This article studies the problem of computing a minimum zero forcing set (ZFS) in undirected graphs and presents new approaches to reducing the size of the minimum ZFS via edge augmentation.
 The minimum ZFS problem has numerous applications; for instance, it relates to the minimum leader selection problem for the strong structural controllability of networks defined over graphs.
 Computing a minimum ZFS is an NP-hard problem in general.
 We show that the greedy heuristic for the ZFS computation, though it typically performs well, could give arbitrarily bad solutions for some graphs.
-We provide a linear-time algorithm to compute a minimum ZFS in trees and a complete characterization of minimum ZFS in the clique chain graphs.
+We provide a linear-time algorithm to compute a minimum ZFS in trees and a complete characterization of the minimum ZFS in the clique chain graphs.
 We also present a game-theoretic solution for general graphs by formalizing the minimum ZFS problem as a potential game.
 In addition, we consider the effect of edge augmentation on the size of the ZFS.
 Adding edges could improve network robustness; however, it could increase the size of the ZFS.
 We show that adding a set of carefully selected missing edges to a graph may actually reduce the size of the minimum ZFS.
 Finally, we numerically evaluate our results on random graphs.

-Index Terms-Zero forcing sets, dynamics over graphs, strong structural controllability, edge augmentation.
+Index Terms-Dynamics over graphs, edge augmentation, strong structural controllability, zero forcing sets (ZFSs).